Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Klaviyo’s segmentation updates in real time, which I’ve found really useful.
 You can combine behavioral, transactional, and predictive data—things like churn risk or CLV—to build precise audience groups with advanced segmentation features.

-The advanced segmentation capabilities and smart segmentation let you create highly targeted groups.
-Segments are dynamic.
+The advanced segmentation capabilities and smart segmentation let you create highly targeted groups, giving Klaviyo strong CRM features without needing a separate system.
+Klaviyo’s segments are also dynamic.
 The moment someone’s status changes, they are automatically in or out.
 You can nest AND/OR conditions, pull in historical data, or even trigger automations directly when segment membership changes.

 Mailchimp goes the traditional route.
 Lists (they call them Audiences) are static by default, but you can build tags, groups, and advanced segments if you’re on Standard or Premium.
 Their Predicted Demographics feature guesses gender and age for demographic targeting, but it doesn’t update in real-time and you won’t get event-level triggers.